threedworld-mit/tdw/Documentation/lessons/wheelchair_replicants/movement.md

 **To disable obstacle avoidance, set `replicant.collision_detection.avoid = False`.** If you do this:

-- The Replicant will walk until it collides with non-kinematic objects.
+- The Wheelchair Replicant will move until it collides with non-kinematic objects.
-- The Replicant will walk through kinematic objects.
+- The Wheelchair Replicant will move through kinematic objects.
-- The Replicant will walk through walls.
+- The Wheelchair Replicant will move through walls.

 ### Collision detection and previous actions